 The trick to doing this right is to first figure out which of your cards are the most likely “keepers” and assign perk values to those cards first.
 Then go to your next most likely to keep cards, and only assign incremental value (if any) to perks that overlap with your keeper cards.
 And repeat with the next most likely to keep cards, and so on.

 If you have a bunch of premium cards, this is not easy!
 For example, many premium cards offer Priority Pass memberships.
 If you have more than one, then it’s a good idea to figure out which card is the most likely “keeper”, but keep in mind that the value of Priority Pass varies by card.
-Priority Pass from Amex or from the Venture X card doesn’t include free meals at Priority Pass restaurants.
-And, with other cards, details vary about how many guests you can bring in and what it would cost (if anything) to add authorized users with their own Priority Pass membership.
+Many versions of Priority Pass no longer include free meals at Priority Pass restaurants.
+And details vary about how many guests you can bring in and what it would cost (if anything) to add authorized users with their own Priority Pass membership.
 One of the best options overall is with the Chase Ritz card which offers Priority Pass with unlimited guests, and free authorized users, each of which can get their own Priority Pass with unlimited guests.
 But the Ritz card isn’t easy to get (you have to start with a Chase Marriott consumer card and upgrade) and its perks aren’t ideal for everyone.
 Still, if you have the card and highly value its key benefits like the $300 incidental travel rebate and 85K free night certificate, it makes sense for this to be your first-in-line keeper card.
-Estimate the value of Priority Pass on that card, but not on any others.
-If the Ritz card isn’t for you, a good alternative is Capital One’s Venture X card which also offers Priority Pass to your free authorized users (but this version of Priority Pass doesn’t include restaurants or experiences).
+Estimate the value of Priority Pass on that card, but not on any others (unless the other card’s Priority Pass is better because it includes restaurants).
+If the Ritz card isn’t for you, a good alternative is Capital One’s Venture X card which also offers Priority Pass to your free authorized users.
 Having a single “keeper” card with Priority Pass solves another problem: you’ll never have to wonder which of your many Priority Pass cards is the right one to use at any given time.
 Get the one that comes with your keeper card and never request another.

 For this exercise, I filled out the spreadsheet on my friend’s behalf as if I were her and imagined her valuations for each card perk…